masudad/Google/ManagedBookmarks.md

 This script is provided as-is without official support.
 For assistance, consider using community forums or Google Workspace support channels.

 ## License
-This project is distributed under the terms of the [LICENSE] you choose.
-Please add a LICENSE file in your project repository.
+This project is licensed under the MIT License - see the LICENSE file for details.